aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 I oversaw creative direction for new marketing and sales initiatives, including sector-specific demos and content strategies.
 As part of this work, I delivered the brand transition from GoBubble to Freedom2hear, ensuring the new identity was consistently applied across marketing assets, sales materials, and digital touchpoints.

-To ensure consistency, I extended the design system into marketing and sales materials, creating shared foundations for typography, colour, and components across platforms.

 ![Marketing Website](/case-studies/freedom2hear/website-2.png)

 ![Marketing Website](/case-studies/freedom2hear/website.png)